Azure/RGCOPY/rgcopy-docu.md

 ### Changes in the source RG
 - RGCOPY creates snapshots of all disks in the source RG with the name **\<diskname>.rgcopy**.
+- if BLOB copy is used, then RGCOPY grants access to the snapshots at the beginning and revokes this access at the end of the BLOB copy.
 - If RGCOPY parameter `snapshotVolumes` is supplied, then snapshots of NetApp volumes with the name **rgcopy** are created.
 - If RGCOPY parameter `createVolumes` or `createDisks` is supplied, then a **storage account** with a premium SMB share is created in the source RG. **All VMs are started in the source RG**.
 In configured VMs, the SMB share **/mnt/rgcopy** is mounted, the service **sapinit** is stopped and process **hdbrsutil** is killed.
 - If RGCOPY parameter `pathPreSnapshotScript` is supplied, then the specified PowerShell script is executed before creating the snapshots.
 In this case, all VMs are started, SAP is started, the PowerShell script (located on the local PC) is executed and finally **all VMs are stopped in the source RG**

+### Multiple instances of RGCOPY
+It is not allowed, running multiple instances of RGCOPY at the *same* time for deploying/changing the *same* target RG.
+However, running multiple instances of RGCOPY using the same source RG is possible with the following restrictions:
+1. each parallel running RGCOPY instance must have its own working directory.
+This can be forced by setting a different value for parameter `pathExportFolder` for each RGCOPY instance.
+2. The source RG must not be changed.
+Therefore:
+    - snapshots must not be created (use parameter `skipSnapshots`)
+    - the following parameters are *not* allowed: `snapshotVolumes`, `createVolumes`, `createDisks`, and `pathPreSnapshotScript`
+    - only one of the parallel running RGCOPY instances uses BLOB copy (source RG and target RG are in different regions).
+When starting a BLOB copy while another BLOB copy from the same source RG is still running, then the first BLOB copy fails.

+RGCOPY does not double check whether another instance of RGCOPY is running.
+When running multiple instances of RGCOPY in parallel, you must take care of the restrictions on your own.

 ### Created files
 RGCOPY creates the following files in the user home directory (or in the directory which has been set using RGCOPY parameter `pathExportFolder`) on the PC where RGCOPY is running: